 Snacks: For the love of Cheese don't forget Keto friendly snacks...

 Sweetener: Obviously you will not be using sugar, corn syrup, maple syrup or honey because they all stimulate insulin.

-Artificial, no calorie sweeteners like saccharin and aspartame can cause digestive issues but you can make your own decisions with those.
+Artificial, no calorie sweeteners like saccharin and aspartame can cause digestive issues and nerve problems, but you can make your own decisions with those.

 What You Should Remove From Your Kitchen

 This one is tough.
 If you live alone...get rid of temptation.

 But, if you live with your family or roommates you can't just toss all of their goodies.

 Just put them out of sight or resolve to have alternatives at the ready.